deuxfleurs-org/garage/doc/book/src/working_documents/migration_06.md

    the buckets that existed previously.
 This will also give access to API keys as it was before.

+9. Do `garage repair -a --yes tables` and `garage repair -a --yes blocks`, check the logs and check that all data seems to be synced correctly between nodes.

-9. Check that all your buckets indeed appear in `garage bucket list`, and that keys have the proper access flags set.
+10. Check that all your buckets indeed appear in `garage bucket list`, and that keys have the proper access flags set.
 If that is not the case, revert everything and file a bug!

-10. Your upgraded cluster should be in a working state.
+11. Your upgraded cluster should be in a working state.
 Re-enable API and Web access and check that everything went well.